2024 Voting Recommendations

 Adena Ishii for Berkeley Mayor

 I am proud to endorse Adena Ishii for Mayor alongside State Senator Nancy Skinner and Assemblymember Buffy Wicks.
+The East Bay Times wrote a strong endorsement for Adena stating, "We were impressed by her temperament, desire to bridge compromises and recognition that the council needs to rein in its focus."
 Adena is the fresh leader Berkeley needs, focused on problem-solving and fostering collaboration.
 This year, two City Council members resigned, citing a broken and toxic local government.
 In contrast, Adena offers a new approach: lowering the temperature, fostering compromise, and uniting people around common-sense solutions.

 As the youngest and first woman of color elected President of our local League of Women Voters, Adena strengthened democracy by increasing voter participation and advocating for policy-driven solutions.
 She will prioritize affordable housing, improve homeless shelters, invest in mental health services, and ensure our fire and police departments have the necessary resources to serve the community effectively.

-Her opponents have troubling records, including votes to cut the police budget by 50% and resistance to essential public safety measures like license plate readers.
+Her opponents have troubling records as thoroughly documented in the East Bay Times, including votes to cut the police budget by 50% and resistance to essential public safety measures like license plate readers.
 Additionally, they have opposed reasonable initiatives for affordable housing and revitalizing Downtown, which are critical for our community’s future.

 State Propositions